- See a full list of publications

 Alasia is interested in supervising PhD projects in political theory (both analytical political philosophy and critical theory) and especially those focusing on historical injustice, memory, gender inequality, migration and contemporary challenges of pluralism.
 She welcomes any inquiry from potential applicants.

-Feedback and guidance hours (spring term): on research leave
+Feedback and guidance hours (summer term): on research leave